 You are advised to bring sunscreen with you.
 The SPF will depend on your individual skin tone and desired level of tan.
 Please note that if unprotected your skin may burn, even on cloudy days.
 The maximum protected time that you will have in the sun with any level of SPF is two hours, because that’s how long the sunscreen ingredients hold up.
 SPF 30 protects against about 97 percent of UVB rays and anything higher than 30 increases that protection only marginally.

-For US visitors, most rental accommodations will have the TV channels that you are familiar with including ABC, NBC, CBS, FOX, CNN, HGTV, Disney, HBO, ESPN, etc.
+Most rental accommodations will carry the TV channels that visitors from the US are familiar with, including ABC, NBC, CBS, FOX, FOX NEWS, CNN, MSNBC, HGTV, Disney, HBO, ESPN, etc.